Ahmaadsameet/NVM/backend/README.md

 The SQLite database persists in the `nwm-data` Docker volume.

 The root `.env` is the only runtime environment file.
-Copy `.env.example` to `.env` for a new deployment, then set the private token and SMTP values.
-Docker Compose uses `NWM_FRONTEND_PORT` for the public frontend mapping and passes the same root file to the backend container. `NWM_DATABASE_PATH` must remain `/app/data/nwm.sqlite3` in Compose so it points into the persistent `nwm-data` volume.
+Provide that private file on the staging or production server before starting Compose; do not commit it.
+Docker Compose uses `NWM_FRONTEND_PORT` for the public frontend mapping and passes the same root file to the backend container.
+`NWM_DATABASE_PATH` must remain `/app/data/nwm.sqlite3` in Compose so it points into the persistent `nwm-data` volume.

 For a public server, place the frontend behind an HTTPS reverse proxy and forward traffic to port `8080`.
 Keep the backend container private.
 Set